beshu-tech/readonlyrest-docs/kibana.md

 This feature will work in ReadonlyREST PRO and Enterprise.

-To hide the `Manage kibana` button for the specific user you need to provide `ROR Manage Kibana` value into a `kibana.hide_apps`
+To hide the `Manage Kibana` button for the specific user you need to provide `ROR Manage Kibana` value into a `kibana.hide_apps`

 ```yaml
 kibana: